Juan H. Cintrón García: Legacy

 On 4 February 2011, the PNP-controlled Puerto Rico Senate approved a bill to name the Centro de Convenciones de Ponce (Ponce Convention Center) after Cintron Garcia.
 However, on 3 February 2011, the bill had been denounced by Ramón Torres Morales, president of the PPD in Ponce, for allegedly conflicting with the Law of Autonomous Municipalities of Puerto Rico.

 On 23 June 2011 the bill was passed.

 Death

 Juan H. Cintron died in Ponce on 22 September 2012.
 He was buried at Ponce's Cementerio La Piedad at Barrio Magueyes in Ponce, Puerto Rico.

 Honors

 Cintron Garcia is honored at Ponce's Park of Illustrious Ponce Citizens.
 Only six, of over 100 Ponce mayors, are honored there.
 A street was named after him at Urbanizacion Estancias del Golf in Ponce.
 The Puerto Rico & Virgin Islands chapter of the American Legion dedicated its 89th convention in his honor in June 2012.
 In 2012, the Complejo Ferial de Puerto Rico was renamed Complejo Ferial de Puerto Rico Juan H. Cintron in his honor.

+In 2021 Juan H. Cintrón García was posthumously inducted to the Puerto Rico Veterans Hall of Fame.